aafiqah/v2/content/featured/Local Account/localaccount.md

   - phpMyAdmin
 ---

+My freelance project which develop a local account system.

+Objective

-My freelance project which develop a local account system (to know real-time of net profit, views cash flow, save supplier’s data, and generate reports that can be sent to the HQ department).
+- To know real-time of net profit
+- Views cash flow, save supplier’s data
+- Generate reports that can be sent to the HQ department.

 # Technologies Used